lizfischer/word-tournament/README.md

 ## Interacting with the database
 We're using Flask's SQLAlchemy package for DB interaction.
 It abstracts a lot away, handling transactions etc. for you.

+Note: Currently, the db as-is on the master branch has some test users in the db already for use: liz, user2, user3, and user 4.
+All passwords are 1234.

 I'll use the `Match` table for all my examples here, but you can do the same thing with other tables & column names.
 ### Basic queries
 * Get all rows: `Match.query.all()` returns all matches